 2.1.
 Participants

-The sample included 24 patients with diagnosis of acute AN, all females, who were attending the daily program at the Eating Disorder Unit of the San Bortolo Hospital, Vicenza.
-The Eating Disorder Unit includes patients aged from 12 with severe AN who have been unable to recover through outpatient treatment.
-The Eating Disorder Unit can host 12 people, each individual program can last from 3 to 6 months, renewable.
-A multidisciplinary collaborative approach is adopted which is patient-centred and focuses on individualised treatment [30].
+The sample included 24 patients with a diagnosis of acute AN, all of whom were females, attending the daily therapy programme at the Eating Disorder Unit of the San Bortolo Hospital in Vicenza.
+The Eating Disorder Unit includes patients aged 12 and over who present severe AN and have not been able to recover through outpatient treatment.
+The Eating Disorder Unit can accommodate 12 people, and each individual programme, which may be renewed, will last for periods of 3 to 6 months.
+A collaborative multidisciplinary and patient-centred approach is adopted, which focuses on individualised treatment [30].

-Patients who attend the Eating Disorder Unit are involved in multiple occupational and rehabilitation activities both individual and group and a supported mealtime is provided by a team member every lunchtime [31, 32].
-For anorexic patients, weight recovery is important for the resolution of complications associated with malnutrition and for clinical stabilization [33, 34].
-Normalize eating behavior, contain all symptomatic manifestations and acquiring a "normal" eating experience is the goal of rehabilitation [33, 34].
-In our Unit the meals are held in a dining room and patients eat together at the dining tables.
-During meals, staff members (usually a dietician or a nurse) organize and manage the meals to facilitate meal completion and to achieve normalized eating behavior.
-Supported meal consists of assisting and monitoring the patient during the meal with the aim of breaking down the obstacles that separate them from the resumption of adequate eating behavior [34].
-Cellular devices cannot be used during lunch, it is not allowed to go to the toilets, it is necessary to try to finish all the contents of the tray and it is not allowed to talk about food.
-In our center the staff members do not eat together with the patients but try to promote dialogue and socialization during the meal, they support patients and exercise implicit control over the topics of conversation, actively participating and encouraging communication between everyone.
-At the same time the staff members are monitoring the income of each individual patient as food rituals could occur (eat very slowly, chop the food into small pieces and scatter it on the plate, exclude condiments, etc.).
-The staff members implement specific skills aimed at promoting a reduction of anxiety towards nutrition and increasing the feeling of control related to the body weight normalization process.
-The real purpose of meal assistance is not to control what a patient introduces in terms of calories, but to offer emotional support during the most difficult moments of the patients’ rehabilitation.
-The staff members also educate patients to eat without suffering the effects of food worries and, if they arise during the meal, remind them the goals agreed with the patient and brings her back to eating behavior [35].
+Patients who attend the Eating Disorder Unit are involved in multiple occupational and rehabilitation activities, of both the individual and group-based type, and mealtime support is provided by a team member during each midday meal [31, 32].
+In the case of anorexic patients, weight recovery is important for the resolution of complications associated with malnutrition and for clinical stabilisation [33, 34].
+The aim of the rehabilitation process is to normalise the patient’s eating behaviour, restrict all symptomatic manifestations and allow each subject to acquire a ‘normal’ eating experience [33, 34].
+Within our unit meals are served in a dining room and patients eat together at the dining tables.
+On each occasion staff members (usually a dietician or a nurse) organise and manage mealtime activities to facilitate meal completion and to achieve normalised forms of eating behaviour.
+The meal support process consists in assisting and monitoring patients as they consume food with the aim of removing obstacles which impede them from resuming an adequate form of behaviour [34].
+The use of cellular devices is not permitted during lunch and the patients are not allowed to go to the toilets.
+They are required to try to consume all of the contents brought to them on a tray and as a general rule they are dissuaded from talking about food.
+At our therapy centre staff members do not sit down and eat together with the patients but try to encourage dialogue and socialisation during the course of each meal.
+They support the patients and exercise implicit control over the topics of conversation, actively participating and encouraging communication between everyone present in the room.
+At the same time staff members have to monitor the amount of food consumed by each individual patient as food rituals may occur (eating very slowly, chopping the food into small pieces and scattering it over the plate, the exclusion of condiments, etc.).
+The staff members deploy specific skills aimed at promoting a reduction of anxiety with respect to nutrition and increasing a feeling of control related to the body-weight normalisation process.
+The real purpose of meal-assistance activities is not to control what a patient consumes in terms of calories, but to offer emotional support during the most difficult moments of the patients’ rehabilitation.
+Staff members also educate patients to eat without suffering the effects of ‘food worries’ and, if such concerns arise during a meal, their attention is drawn towards the goals agreed upon, helping them to return to a healthy form of eating behaviour [35].

-All patients of the study met full criteria for AN, according to the DSM-5 [6].
+All patients participating in the study met the full diagnostic criteria for AN according to the DSM-5 [6].

-Exclusion criteria were:
+Criteria for exclusion:

 1) male gender;

-2) age under 14 years;
+2) age under 14;

 3) current or lifetime neurological diseases;